Themimitoof/themimitoof/README.md

 # Plop! 🖖

 <div style="text-align: center">
-    <a href="https://mvieira.fr">🇬🇧 English blog</a> - <a href="https://themimitoof.fr">🇫🇷 French blog</a>
+    <a href="https://mvieira.fr">🇬🇧 English blog</a> - <a href="https://themimitoof.fr">🇫🇷 French blog</a> - <a rel="me" href="https://pouet.pt/@themimitoof">🐘 Mastodon</a>
 </div>

 <br />

 Hey!
 I'm Michael aka _Themimitoof_, software engineer based in _Paris, France_ (and sometimes in _Braga, Portugal_).

 I'm mainly a Pythonista at work and I play with Go on my free time.
-For my love of infrastructures and with my infinite curiosity, I also wear the hat of a system and network administrator.
+I also love infrastructures so, sometimes, I also wear the hat of a system and network administrator.

-## Some projects
+## Projects

+Here's a small list of projects publicly available on my GitHub profile.
+It doesn't contains my contributions and all the stuff I PoC, wrote, etc. 😅

 ### Websites